KmolYuan/Pyslvs-UI/README.md

 Compatible with Python 3.4, PyQt 5.7 (for PyQtChart) and above.

-Cross-platform Development: Ubuntu and Windows OS
+Cross-platform Development: Ubuntu and Windows OS.

 ![main](icons/cover/main.png)